jakeprice-me/tech-notes/content/install-heimdall-on-fedora.md

 uuid: 81d8b312-b319-45f5-9053-a5d31ed47158
 ---

-> [!warning]
+!!! warning
-> Doing this is all well and good, but it's impossible to use - because there's no documentation on how to map the partitions to the files you should upload!
+	Doing this is all well and good, but it's impossible to use - because there's no documentation on how to map the partitions to the files you should upload!
 Unfortunately Odin on Windows remains the simplest way to flash firmware for Samsung devices.

 ## Prerequisites